If you are an experienced caregiver with a job offer in Canada, then you can apply for permanent residency.

 Caregivers will be allowed to change employers when necessary.
 Caregivers will also be eligible to add accompanying family members to their permanent residency applications.
 That means their spouses or common-law partners will be eligible to apply for open work permits.

 What are the Different Caregiver Programs for Obtaining Permanent Residency?

-Home Child Care Program: The Home Child Care program opened for applicants on June 18, 2019, replacing the Caring for Children program.
-This is a 5-year program that allows professional caregivers to immigrate to Canada with accompanying family members.
+Home Child-Care Provider Pilot: The Home Child-Care Provider Pilot opened for applicants on June 18, 2019, replacing the Caring for Children program.
+This is a 5-year pilot program that allows professional caregivers to immigrate to Canada with accompanying family members.

 As a caregiver, you would require a valid job offer from a Canadian employer or work experience in Canada.